-The Trustee believes in having robust processes and structures in place to support the effective management of risks and ensure that Members interests are protected, increasing the likelihood of good outcomes for Members.
+The Trustee believes in having robust processes and structures in place to support the effective management of risks and to ensure Members are protected, increasing the likelihood of good outcomes for Members.

-These processes are documented in the Scheme's risk register and are regularly reviewed to ensure they remain appropriate.
+These processes are documented in the Scheme's risk register and are regularly reviewed to ensure that they remain appropriate and up-to-date.